arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * Diurnal Sect

-  Your stance when you are going to play as HoT-based healer, busts your healing potency by 10% and adds HoT effects to Aspected skills.
+  Your stance when you are going to play as HoT-based healer, boosts your healing potency by 10% and adds HoT effects to Aspected skills.

 * Nocturnal Sect

-  Your stance when you are going to play as shielding healer. busts your healing potency by 15% and adds shielding effect to Aspected skills.
+  Your stance when you are going to play as shielding healer. boosts your healing potency by 15% and adds shielding effect to Aspected skills.

 # Healing efficiency